AFS-Summerside/.github/PULL_REQUEST_TEMPLATE/FEATURE_TEMPLATE.md

-## Bug Description
+## Feature Description
-`Replace anything in this style with your own text, in this case, describe the behavior of the bug`
+`Replace anything in this style with your own text, in this case, a quick description of the new feature`

-## Root Cause
-`Cause for the identified bug`

 ## Solution
-`Describe your fix`
+`Quickly describe your implementation approach`

 ## Related Issued
-`Make a list of Bugs this PR resolves in the following format` `- fixes JMurphyPIPSC/repoName#issueNumber (Bug Issues)` `- resolves JMurphyPIPSC/repoName#issueNumber (Documentation Issues)`
+`Make a list of Features this PR closes in the following format` `- closes JMurphyPIPSC/repoName#issueNumber`
+`- resolves JMurphyPIPSC/repoName#issueNumber (Documentation Issue)`

 ## How Has This Been Tested?
 `Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration`